migeed-z/Maximal-Migration/README.md

 Runs maximality checks on the last 3 (larger) benchmarks upto level 3 of the lattice

 - MappingSAT
-Measures the maximality check on the NPhardness SAT program (benchmark 13)
+Measures the maximality check on the NPhardness SAT program E_f (benchmark 13)

 - MappingUNSAT
-Measures the maximality check on the NPhardness UNSAT program (benchmark 14)
+Measures the maximality check on the NPhardness UNSAT program generated from f_8 (benchmark 14)

 You can run each group individually to see the performance and generate a separate html report.
 A report also lets you see how many times each benchmark was run.